nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui-framework/layouts-and-widgets-forms-listings-grids.md

 In a document oriented perspective, layouts are mostly used to display a document metadata in different use cases: present a form to set its schema fields when creating or editing the document, and present these fields values when simply displaying the document.
 A single layout definition can be used to address these use cases as it will be rendered for a given document and in a given [mode]({{page page='layout-and-widget-modes'}}).

-{{!-- unmigrated-inline-wiki-markup: {multi-excerpt:layout-definition}A layout is a group of widgets that specifies how widgets are assembled and displayed.
+{{!-- unmigrated-wiki-markup: {multi-excerpt:layout-definition}A layout is a group of widgets that specifies how widgets are assembled and displayed.
 It manages widget rows and has global control on the rendering of each of its widgets.{multi-excerpt} --}}

 &nbsp;